Azure-Samples/azure-ai-vision-face-api-mcp-server/README.md

 2. Compare the similarity between one image and another image folder:
 ```
-Compare test-image-person-group.jpg with all the images in reco/Bob
+Compare test-image-person-group.jpg with all the images in reco/Bob" using the "most_similar" option
 ```

 ### Face Recognition